eclipse-iceoryx/iceoryx/doc/website/advanced/custom-iceoryx-platform.md

 The `iceoryx_hoofs/platform` represents the lowest layer in iceoryx.
 Its task is to establish a uniform behavior of low level system calls across all supported platforms.
-When one would like to add support for another platform one can use the CMake argument `-DPLATFORM_PATH` to provide a path to a custom platform implementation.
+When one would like to add support for another platform one can use the CMake argument `-DIOX_PLATFORM_PATH` to provide a path to a custom platform implementation.
 This may become necessary to support an unsupported compiler for a specific platform, adjust system calls to become posix compliant or to add a new operating system.